Wesley Richard Pearce

 Wanda Mae Hardwick, 73 years young, beloved wife, mother, grandma, great-grandma, sister, auntie and friend to many, passed away surrounded by love and peace.

 Wanda Mae was born January 16, 1953, in Selkirk, Manitoba.
 She was the eldest daughter of seven and sister to ten brothers.
 Mom married her one and only love, Bob Hardwick, May 29, 1971, and they shared a life of true devotion.
-Together they had three children, Roberta, Rob (Tikena) and Ray (Wendy), with many grandchildren and great-grandchildren.
+Together they had three children, Roberta, Rob (Tikena) and Roy (Wendy), with many grandchildren and great-grandchildren.

 Mom/Wanda will be remembered for her hard work ethics, zest for life, and that smile and infectious laugh that you could hear anywhere.
 Most of all, serving her one and only Lord Jesus Christ.